annaliceN/UnladenSwallows/index.md

 These deep philosophical questions are what prompted us to work on classifying different bird species for our final project.
 Through the Birds!
 Kaggle Competition, our goal was to train a model that would classify birds in an image.
 This would allow us to answer important questions like

-> How do you tell the difference between an African and European swallow? <
+> How do you tell the difference between an African and European swallow?

 And many more!

-#### Datasets
+#### Datasets and Data Augmentation

-We used the Bird Dataset provided by the Bird Classification Kaggle Competition by Joseph Redmon
+For our dataset, we used the Bird Dataset provided by the Bird Classification Kaggle Competition by Joseph Redmond.
+This dataset had approximately 50,000 images in it and 555 unique classes of birds.